 | Current planning timeline? | MOLIT's 2026 plan lists Chuncheon-Sokcho opening as 2029 |

-If you are planning an actual trip, start with the full Seoul to Sokcho bus and taxi guide.
-It has the terminal choice, fare tiers, booking links, and arrival-terminal details.
+If you are planning an actual trip, start with the Seoul to Sokcho bus guide.
+It has the current terminal choice, fare tiers, booking links, and arrival-terminal details.

 Why There Is No Direct Train Yet